 Most turquoise on the market today is lightly stabilised, which means that is has had a binding agent forced into the rock at high pressures.
 This is good for jewellery, as it hardens the rock and stabilises its colour - for our purposes, light stabilisation like this is not such an issue, though it might make the rock more difficult to crush.
 Sometimes however, producers also add dyes in with the binder - whether you want to buy lightly dyed turquoise is personal preference.
 The main thing to bear in mind is that stabilised turquoise will have slightly more of a wet look, even when it is not finished.
 As such, when purchasing it is best to compare actually wet stones, to give a better comparison.

 As an aside, the Sleeping Beauty mine was widely regarded as producing some of the best turquoise in the world, but it shifted production in 2012 to focus on industrial mining of copper - turquoise has aluminium and copper in the chemical structure, and is often a by-product of copper mining.
+Their turquoise is now very hard to find.
 The Kingman mine is still going, however the reduced production from Sleeping Beauty and other mines is responsible for the large increase in the price of turquoise over recent years.
-Fortunately some stocks of stone from Sleeping Beauty are still available, although it is expensive - see below.

 Chrysocolla can be a less expensive alternative to turquoise, although it doesn't always have the same level of vivid colour that pops out of the wood.
 I think some sellers will adjust the colour of the images to make it look more attractive than it is.
 I bought some but found it was tricky to use, being very hard and mixed with other grey rock.
-I have linked to a higher quality seller, I have not tried this source and you might have more luck with it.
 Malachite is another option if you want full green.
 I tried calcite but it is too translucent, creating more a tint than a strong colour.
 Deeper inlays might help.
 You might also want to look into using crushed shells which have the potential to be pretty.
 If you have used some other stone or substance that you think looks really nice – please let me know!
 You can get in touch through the contact page.